DelphiWorlds/Kastri/Demos/FirebaseCloudMessaging/Readme.md

 # Firebase Cloud Messaging (FCM) Demo

+## IMPORTANT change for iOS users

+**FCM support in Kastri has been updated to be compatible with Firebase iOS SDK v8.7.0**

+Please see the Demo Configuration section below

 ## Using the demo

 Please configure for a platform only where you **require** support for that platform